-The vast majority of unaccompanied children applying for international protection in Turkey originate from Afghanistan.
-Criminal proceedings against police officers in the case of Lütfillah Tacik, an Afghan unaccompanied child with illness who was suspiciously killed in Van, have been pending since 2014.
+The vast majority of unaccompanied children applying for international protection in Türkiye originate from Afghanistan.
+Criminal proceedings against police officers in the case of Lütfillah Tacik, an Afghan unaccompanied child with illness who was suspiciously killed in Van, had been pending since 2014.
 Human rights organisations are closely following up on the case due to the multiple vulnerabilities of the child.
-Legal involvement and representation of the child's parent living in a rural area of Afghanistan has not been realised to date due to the lack of power of attorney issued in the name of the lawyer.
+The legal involvement and representation of the child's parent living in a rural area of Afghanistan was not realised to date due to the lack of power of attorney issued in the name of the lawyer.
+Eight years and 25 hearings later, a ruling was finally given in early 2022.
+One of the police officers was found not guilty of negligence.
+The other policeman was sentenced to five months in prison on the ground of superficial injury.

-There are also cases of Uyghur children who came to Turkey with their parents originally but whose parents have disappeared after returning to China to visit.
+There are also cases of Uyghur children who came to Türkiye with their parents originally but whose parents have disappeared after returning to China to visit.
+383